 The backstory: Spending time outside has well-documented benefits for kids, from improving physical health, to sparking creativity and reducing stress levels.
 For many children, though, growing up has become a largely indoor activity.
 Yosemite’s Junior Ranger programs create fun, educational experiences that inspire kids to feel comfortable in and connected to the outdoors.

 Our donors first funded the park’s Junior Ranger activities in the early 2000s.
 Since then, donors’ support has helped the program expand to offer more activities, at more locations in the park; more than 200,000 children have earned their Yosemite Junior Ranger badges since 2008.
-Even a global pandemic couldn’t stop Yosemite’s rangers from connecting kids with nature: With support from our 2020 grant, Yosemite educators shifted some Junior Ranger programming online when the park temporarily closed as a public health precaution, inviting kids to learn through fun videos (like this “Kids Ask Rangers: Virtual Junior Ranger Party” episode), and activities they could do at home.
+Even a global pandemic couldn’t stop Yosemite’s rangers from connecting kids with nature: With support from our 2020 grant, Yosemite educators shifted some Junior Ranger programming online when the park temporarily closed as a public health precaution, inviting kids to learn through fun videos (such as this “Kids Ask Rangers: Virtual Junior Ranger Party” episode) and activities they could do at home.

 Ultimately, improving Junior Ranger programming for kids with varied learning styles and needs will help create an even more valuable and memorable experience for all participants.
 Your gifts will enable many more kids and families to participate in enriching educational activities, experience the park in a meaningful way and develop a lasting appreciation for the outdoors.